SamPatt/sampatt/README.md

   - [Close Encounters of the Cute Kind](https://github.com/SamPatt/close-encounters-of-the-cute-kind): A game built in a week that blends classic maze navigation with a space theme, leveraging AI assets.

 ### 🌱 **Currently Learning**
 I'm honing my skills in JavaScript, soon diving into Python.
 I'm well-versed with Git, GitHub, and Linux.
-I've also become friends with the OpenAI API recently, and can't wait for DALL-3 API access.
+I've also become friends with the OpenAI API recently - their DevDays announcements were exciting (DALL-E 3 API, hurray)!

 ### 👯 **Collaboration Interests**
 Amateur radio and decentralization projects.
 I have prior experience working on decentralization with [OpenBazaar](https://openbazaar.org/).